Real ID • Debido proceso • Aranceles • Asilo • Lab Leak

 Bilingual guide for journalists covering Latino and Spanish-speaking communities

-With the support of the Reynolds Journalism Institute (RJI), we created a guide with 16 tools to tackle disinformation and reduce information deserts that affect Latino communities.
-It includes tutorials to detect images altered with AI, do a reverse image search, use georeferencing apps and fact-checked news search engines.
+With the support of the Reynolds Journalism Institute (RJI), we created a guide featuring 16 tools to fight disinformation and reduce news deserts affecting Latino communities.

 Are you ready to learn if a piece of news is false?